Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 Cuis looks in "standard places".
 What places?
 How do we find out?

-There is a handy tool that searched for selectors by partial name match.
+There is a useful tool that searched for selectors by partial name match.

 World Menu --> Open --> Message Names